johnathanvman/F6/index.md

 						Entry += choose([" Her"+choose([""," lush","fluffy"])+" tail "+choose(["shifts to the side.","swishes back and forth.","raises straight up, revealing her dripping "+choose(["sex.","lips.","nethers."]),"is raised up, curling around towards her back."])," She makes a loud yip for me to come, and her tail shifts to the side."])
 					}else if(Math.random()<.25){
-						Entry += choose([" Her glistening sex drives me forward.", " Her juices drip down to the GROUND as she waits for me.", "She"+choose([""," slowly"," seductively","hypnotically"])+" sways her behind side to side"+choose(["."," eager to be pleased."," ready for what's to come.","desperate for more."])])
+						Entry += choose([" Her glistening sex drives me forward.", " Her juices drip down to the ground as she waits for me.", " She"+choose([""," slowly"," seductively","hypnotically"])+" sways her behind side to side"+choose(["."," eager to be pleased."," ready for what's to come.","desperate for more."])])
 					}

 					if(Math.random()<.25){